days late clearing their sidewalk after 11.2 inches of snow

 January 25, 2026 — 11.2" snowstorm

-Penn Avenue sidewalk left uncleared for 9+ days and counting.
+Penn Avenue sidewalk left uncleared for 11 days (10 days past the legal deadline).
 Private streets cleared within 24 hours.
 Documented with photos, 311 complaint filed, multiple contact attempts met with silence.
+Finally cleared February 5th only after public pressure.

 We are actively collecting reports of past incidents from neighbors.
 If you've experienced or witnessed this pattern before, please contact us.

-This site isn't going away after this storm.
-We will continue to monitor and document the Village of Shadyside's response — or lack thereof — to every future winter weather event in Pittsburgh.
+This site serves as a permanent public record.
+The January 2026 incident has been documented, and we will continue to monitor and document the Village of Shadyside's response — or lack thereof — to every future winter weather event in Pittsburgh.

 Every Storm